 Your doctor at Garden OB/GYN determines when you need screening after assessing your overall health and evaluating risk factors such as your family history.
 You may need earlier and more frequent cancer screenings than the standard recommendations if you have a high risk for a specific type of cancer.

-What are the Types of Gynecologic Cancer and How are They Screened?
+What are the other Types of Gynecologic Cancer and How are They Screened in NYC, Queens, and Long Island?

 Gynecologic cancers can develop in your cervix, ovaries, uterus, vagina, vulva, and breasts.